Witnessing sexual harassment Sexual harassment

 • your secret recording breaks data protection laws

-If a complaint leads to an employment tribunal, the tribunal might allow a recording as evidence in some circumstances, depending on your reasons for making it.
-A possible example might be that you're struggling at work and you're trying to make sure your evidence is not misrepresented by someone who's far more influential than you.
-But the tribunal would decide on a case-by-case basis.
+If a complaint leads to an employment tribunal, the tribunal might allow a recording as evidence in some circumstances.
+It will depend on your reasons for making it.
+A possible example might be that you made it because there was no other way to get evidence.
+But the tribunal will decide on a case-by-case basis.

 Deciding whether to report it or make a complaint